fuxoft/pusher/README.md

 DONE
 ```

-I.e. first the string "MESSAGE", then CRLF, then the length of the message (in bytes), then CRLF, then the raw message data, then CRLF, then the string "ID", then CRLF, the message id, then CRLF, then the string "AGE", then CRLF, then the age of the message (in seconds), then CRLF, then the string "DONE" and finally CRLF.
+I.e. first the string "MESSAGE", then the length of the message (in bytes), then CRLF, then the raw message data, then the string "ID", the message id, then the string "AGE", then the age of the message (in seconds), and finally "DONE"

-Important: Note that the length of message body is given *without* the trailing CRLF!
-You have to skip these two bytes manually after you read the message body using fd:read(messageLength).
-If you are absolutely sure that message is clean string without line breaks, you can ignore the returned length and read the message using the plain fd:read() (as a text line).
+*Very important:* If the message contains the "\n" newline character (or any non-sanitized binary data) you MUST read its body using `client:receive(messageLength)` (not using `client:receive("*l")`) and you also MUST manually skip the "\n" character that follows the message body.
+Only if you are absolutely sure that message is clean string without line breaks, you can ignore the returned length and read the message using the plain `client:receive("*l)` (or `client:receive()`).

 If there are no messages in the channel, only "DONE" is returned.